septra/mobile-flashcards/README.md

 Contributing
 ---
-This is an application that I build for my own personal learning.
+This is an application that I built for my own personal learning.
 Feel free to use it in whatever way you like.
 Any contributions are welcome!